fraigo/python-django-example/README.md

 3.- For windows, download and execute the installer.

+### Login into Heroku

+You need an accout in Heroku.com to login.

+`heroku login [--interactive]`

 ### Register your application in Heroku

+**Using the Heroku Dashboard**

 1.- Create an account in Heroku.com to login (https://signup.heroku.com/)

 2.- After registation, go to https://dashboard.heroku.com/

 3.- Create a new application using the button [Add] (https://dashboard.heroku.com/new-app)

-### Login to Heroku

-You need an accout in Heroku.com to login.
+**Using the Heroku CLI**

+Run inside your project folder:

-`heroku login [--interactive]`
+`heroku apps:create your-app-name`

 ### Asociate your repository with Heroku